NaldoGomes0897/xtalk/README.md

 <a id="quickstart"></a>
 ## 🚀 Quickstart

-We will use APIs from AliCloud to demonstrate the basic capability of **XTalk**.
+We will use APIs from AliCloud to demonstrate the basic capability of **X-Talk**.

 First, install dependencies for AliCloud and server script:
 ```bash